SESYNC-ci/introdb-lesson/docs/_slides_md/intro.md

 ===

 Data from the Portal project is recorded in a relational database designed for reliable storage & rapid access to the bounty of information produced by this long-term ecological experiment.

-This lesson uses the real data, that has been analyzed in over 100 publications.
+This lesson uses real data, which has been analyzed in over 100 publications.

-The data has been simplified just a little bit for the workshop, but you can download the [full dataset](http://esapubs.org/archive/ecol/E090/118/) and work with it using exactly the same tools we learn today.
+The data been simplified just a little bit for the workshop, but you can download the [full dataset](http://esapubs.org/archive/ecol/E090/118/) and work with it using exactly the same tools we learn today.
 {:.notes}

 The three key tables in the relational database are: